|I.||Billing and Payment Deadlines|

 - eChecks returned for any reason may be subject to an $80 returned check fee

 - In certain cases, verification of eCheck clearance may be required before the removal of a registration hold.
 The final day to pay via eCheck in order to clear a registration hold prior to graduation is 5 business days before the start of graduation.
-After this point, payment must be made via cash, wire, certified check, or money order
+After this point, payment must be made via cash, wire, certified check, money order, or credit card

 - Must be drawn from a US-based bank, and in US dollars